Table of Contents

-This is my 8th week reviewing the Financial Peace Flex online course.
+This review covers the 8th lesson in Dave Ramsey’s Financial Peace University Flex online course.

 Week 5 is all about spending wisely and protecting your wealth.